henriquegalva0/ChatbotSimples/README.md

 ### Recommendations
 [Quantized models](https://github.com/Efficient-ML/Awesome-Model-Quantization) are always welcome.
 Also, **use a GPU for processing** (I have an AMD graphics card, so that’s not possible in my case).

+There is a better model for humanized lenguage, [zephyr7Balpha](https://huggingface.co/TheBloke/zephyr-7B-alpha-GGUF).
+Just by downloading and changing the model path in [app.py](app.py), you are able to use it.

 ## [Screenshot]
 ![Image](screenshot_project.png)